DeveloperCielo/developercielo.github.io/_i18n/en/_posts/api-ecommerce-cielo/2003-03-03-cielo-ecommerce.md

 To execute an operation:

 1. Combine the base URL of the environment with the URL of the desired operation.
+Eg.: https://api.cieloecommerce.cielo.com.br/*1/sales/*
 2. Send the request to the URL using the adequate HTTP method.

 | Method   | Description                                                                                                                                          |